Social and Intellectual Networking in the Early Middle Ages

 The conference aims to explore the existence, performance and sustainability of diverse scholarly, intellectual, social, and material networks in early medieval worlds.
 We will engage manuscripts, artifacts and theories over several panels framed by two categories: people and history and ideas and society.
 The first references networks of scholars, thinkers, writers, and the social and political histories related to their productions.
 The second imagines the transmission of ‘knowledge’, as information, as rhetoric, as object, and as epistemic grounding.
 In addition, we will have a dedicated panel for interrogating the applicability of social network theory for early medieval studies.

-We welcome proposals for 30-minute papers that investigate the theoretical possibilities and problems of researching early medieval networks, that attempt to re-construct historical networks, that critically analyse ‘information’, and that may contribute in diverse ways – theoretically, methodologically, and epistemologically – to our understanding of early medieval connectivity.
-The proposal deadline is: 1 March 2017.
+Selected 30-minute papers will investigate the theoretical possibilities and problems of researching early medieval networks, attempt to re-construct historical networks, critically analyse ‘information’, and/or contribute in diverse ways – theoretically, methodologically, and epistemologically – to our understanding of early medieval connectivity.